Gay bar: France

 The very first gay bar in Europe and probably in the world was the Zanzibar in Cannes on the French Riviera.
 The Zanzibar was opened in 1885 and existed for 125 years, before it was closed in December 2010.
 Among its visitors were many artists, like actor Jean Marais and comedians Thierry Le Luron and Coluche.

-Paris became known as a centre for gay culture in the 19th century, making the city a queer capital during the early 20th century, when the Montmartre and Pigalle districts were meeting places of the LGBT community.
-Although Amsterdam, Berlin, and London had more meeting places and organizations than Paris, the latter was known for the "flamboyance" of LGBT quarters and "visibility" of LGBT celebrities.
+Paris became known as a centre for gay culture in the 19th century, making the city a queer capital during the early 20th century, when the Montmartre and Pigalle districts were meeting places of the LGBTQ+ community.
+Although Amsterdam, Berlin, and London had more meeting places and organizations than Paris, the latter was known for the "flamboyance" of LGBTQ+ quarters and "visibility" of LGBTQ+ celebrities.

-Paris retained the LGBT capital image after the end of World War II, but the center of the meeting place shifted to Saint-Germain-des-Prés.
+Paris retained the LGBTQ+ capital image after the end of World War II, but the center of the meeting place shifted to Saint-Germain-des-Prés.
 In the 1950s and 1960s the police and authorities tolerated homosexuals as long as the conduct was private and out of view, but gay bar raids occurred and there were occasions when the owners of the bars were involved in facilitating the raids.
 Lesbians rarely visited gay bars and instead socialized in circles of friends.
 Lesbians who did go to bars often originated from the working class.
 Chez Moune, opened in 1936, and New Moon were 20th-century lesbian cabarets located in Place Pigalle, which converted to mixed music clubs in the 21st century.

 Since the 1980s, the Le Marais district is the center of the gay scene in Paris.